ios-user01/FastCoreData/README.md

 ### Insert
 ----------

-You can insert objects passing dictionary (e.g: JSON from some webservice) as an argument as follows:
+You can insert objects passing dictionary (see Transformers Section below) as an argument as follows:
  ```sh
 NSMutableDictionary *dog = [NSMutableDictionary new];
     dog[@"name"] = @"Snopy";